Professor Chris Gidlow – Academic Director

 My expertise is within NHS Health Checks and conducting research employing both quantitative and qualitative methodologies.
 However, my research areas of interest also include health promotion, prevention and behaviour change.

-Ian Pitts – Communications Officer (0.2FTE)
+Ian Pitts – Communications Officer (Part-time)

 Ian joined CHAD in November 2016, he has a strong design and technology background with a focus on health, having lived and worked in the Caribbean for many years he has worked closely with The Healthy Caribbean Coalition (HCC), The Caribbean Public Health Agency (CARPHA), The InterAmerican Heart Foundation (IAHF), The Heart & Stroke Foundation of Barbados (HSFB) and other health non-profit organisations.